Chris Masters: Return to WWE (2009–2011)

-Mordetzky returned to the World Wrestling Entertainment on July 27, 2009, reprising his character as "The Masterpiece" Chris Masters.
+Mordetzky returned to World Wrestling Entertainment on July 27, 2009, reprising his character as "The Masterpiece" Chris Masters.
 He entered the ring with both an abridged Titantron and entrance theme, displaying his signature poses as he walked down the ring.
 He also used this titantron in 2007.
 Mordetzky did not take the mic and little commentary was made on his absence.
 He faced Montel Vontavious Porter in a match that resulted in a double-countout after he applied the Master Lock submission to MVP outside the ring.
 A mini feud continued between the two as Porter was able to score a pinfall victory over Masters the following week to end the feud.

-In November 2009, Mordetzky began a face turn, entertaining fans with a Tony Holland-style pec dance.
+In November 2009, Mordetzky began teasing a face turn by entertaining fans with a Tony Holland-style pec dance.
 On the November 2 episode of Raw, Mordetzky entered the Raw's Got Talent show hosted by guest host Ozzy Osbourne, Sharon Osbourne, and The Great Khali, where he performed a "special performance art piece"; he flexed his pecs to the beat of Ozzy's song "Crazy Train", earning a positive crowd reaction.
 Masters later recalled that he was not a fan of the "pec dancing" gimmick, but made the best of it for the company.
-On the December 7 episode of Raw, Masters cemented his face turn by saving Eve Torres and Hornswoggle from Chavo Guerrero after applying the Master Lock.
+On the December 7 episode of Raw, Masters cemented his face turn by saving Eve Torres and Hornswoggle from Chavo Guerrero after confronting and applying the Master Lock on Guerrero.
 After that, Masters and Torres began an on-screen relationship.

 Masters mostly engaged in lower-card feuds throughout 2010 and 2011.
-Some wrestling observers have speculated that his character was being reduced to a comedic role because WWE hoped to avoid negative publicity tied to his past Talent and Wellness Violations.
+Some wrestling journalists have speculated that his character was being reduced to a comedic role because WWE hoped to avoid negative publicity tied to his past Talent and Wellness Violations.
 Following WrestleMania XXVI, Masters was not active on-screen for over 30 days.